CIDRAM/Aggregator/README.md

 ### How to install:

-As a stand-alone PHP class, installing it is exceptionally easy.
-You can download the file containing the class, [Aggregator.php](src/Aggregator.php), directly from this repository, and copy it to any projects that need it, or, if you'd prefer, you can install it using Composer:
+Installing the Aggregator is exceptionally easy.
+You can download the necessary files directly from the `src` directory, and then copy them to any projects that need it, or, if you'd prefer, you can install it using Composer:

 `composer require cidram/aggregator`